thisLinda/delta-ecredit-expiration-timer/README.md

 # :star2: About this Project
 PWA learning.
-It's a functioning and sparsely styled countdown timer!
+It's a functioning and sparsely styled countdown timer running in my browser!

 ## :toolbox: Getting Started